mason-san/JobLeveling/readme.md

-# Resumaid – B2C MVP 🎓
+# JobLevling – B2C MVP 🎓

 > *“Is your resume job-ready?
 Find out in 30 seconds — with AI.”*

-Resumaid helps job seekers and students understand how well their resume matches a job description using AI-powered feedback.
+JobLeveling helps job seekers and students understand how well their resume matches a job description using AI-powered feedback.

 This version is built for **students and early-career professionals** who want fast, actionable resume scoring — no downloads, no setup, no recruiter gatekeeping.